Definition

 Example: Jenny is mad at her co-worker Kevin and intends to spike his sandwich with a serving of ex-lax to give him a stomachache.
 However, in Jenny’s rage, she mixes up her Ex-lax with her Hershey’s bar.
 Kevin senses something is up and inspects his sandwich before taking a bite.
 He sees the chocolate and asks Jenny about it, who confesses she gave him Ex-lax to teach him a lesson.
 Kevin calls the police, who then arrest Jenny for attempted battery because she 1) intended to inflict unlawful physical force on Kevin via spiking his sandwich, and 2) took direct action towards inflicting unlawful physical force on Kevin via spiking his sandwich.

 In the above example, it makes no difference that Jenny mistakenly spiked Kevin’s sandwich with a harmless substance.
 She intended to give him Ex-lax, and she put what she thought was the laxative in the sandwich.
-The fact that Kevin would not be harmed by the chocolate is not a defense.
+The fact that the chocolate would not harm Kevin is not a defense.

-Certainly, what constitutes attempt can be subjective and depends on several variables.
-These include the circumstances, the defendant’s state of mind, and the crime the defendant is trying to carry out.
+Indeed, what constitutes an attempt can be subjective and depends on several variables.
+These include the circumstances, your state of mind, and the crime you are trying to carry out.

 3. How is conspiracy different?